This post helps you to understand how to add images to WordPress. I let you know how to add a single image directly to a page.

 Take photographs yourself

-Some smartphones have really good cameras these days.
-If you have the eye for it, taking your own photos can work well.
+Smartphones have really good cameras these days.
+If you have the eye for it, taking your own photos can work really well and save money.

-Set the camera to the highest resolution, so you can crop photos any way you like.
+Set the camera to the highest resolution, so you can crop photos any way you please.

 Ask friends or business connections